bvi1994/marko-giphy-keyboard/tutorial.md

 [What the code should look like so far](https://github.com/bvi1994/marko-keyboard-example/commit/e23dca206b065a09a967895c62fd1bf0e11728f9)

-We will add the functionally of the buttons in a little bit, right now we just want to make sure that we can render the buttons.
+We will add the functionally of the buttons later, we just want to make sure that buttons render.

 In the `scroll-button` component, we have added an object called `input`. `input` in Marko is an object where the data is used for the component.
-The `input` object is similar to paramters in JavaScript functions.
+The `input` object is similar to parameters in JavaScript functions.
 You can access the parameter function by using `input.[parameter-name]` within the component.

 To pass in a value by parameter to a component, simply add the following to the tag `parameter-name=value`.

 In the example, we used passing in a `direction` as a parameter name for the `scroll-button` component.
-Within the `sctoll-button` component, we would accessthe value by using `input.direction`.
+Within the `sctoll-button` component, we would access the value by using `input.direction`.

 [Read more about the `input` in Marko](https://markojs.com/docs/rendering/)